uwegeercken/tweakstreet-samples/README.md

 **Attention**: After starting Tweakstreet, select the folder of the cloned repository as your workspace folder ('File' menu).
 And then please make sure that you use the config module: 'conf-module-samples.tsm'.
 It contains some variables which the samples rely on: in the sidebar on the left which shows the file and directory tree (Strg+B to activate it if you don't see it), click on the file 'conf-module-samples.tsm' to open it.
 Then right-click on the tab which carries the name of the file and select 'Set as config module'.
 Alternatively right-click on '$none' in the blue toolbar at the bottom, select 'Choose config module' and navigate to this file and select it.

-Below is the list of available samples, listing the name of the folder, the name of the flow file and a short description what the flow does.
+**Flows**: Below is the list of available samples, listing the name of the folder, the name of the flow file and a short description what the flow does.

 | Folder             | Filename                     | Description                      |
 | :--                | :--                          | :--                              |